kilfour/QuickMGenerate/README.md

  - An Enumeration is automatically detected and generated for object properties.

+ - Passing in a non Enum type for T throws an ArgumentException.

 ###Custom Primitive Generators
 Any function that returns a value of type `Generator<State, T>` can be used as an MGen generator.